⭐ Why is DNS Prefetch Important for Performance?

 - If DNS Prefetch is enabled, the browser preemptively sends a request to resolve the domain before the user interacts with the link.

-- When the user clicks the link, the browser retrieves the IP address from cache, reducing load time.
+- When the user clicks the link, the browser retrieves the IP address from cache, significantly reducing load time.

 📌 Examples of When to Use DNS Prefetch

-- External resources loaded from CDNs.
+- External resources loaded from CDNs, such as images, stylesheets, or scripts.

 ✅ Best Practices for DNS Prefetch